JakeCarp/JakeCarp/README.md

 ### Hi there 👋
  My name is Jacob Carpenter.
 ENTP-A

-I am a Software Developer with two years of experience and a passion for the unique problems and challenges this field offers.
-I am currently working on modernizing my portfolio and building out projects using Node.js, Bootstrap 5, and Vue.js 3.
+I am a Software Developer with five years of experience and a passion for the unique problems and challenges this field offers.

 <b>My Tech Stack:</b>
 <ul>